 - Vessels passing head-on shall keep to the right.

 - Vessels overtaking another vessel may do so on either side but must grant the right-of-way to the vessel being overtaken.

 - When vessels are passing at right angles, the vessel on the left will yield the right-of-way to vessel on the right.

 - Motorboats shall yield the right-of-way to non-motor powered boats except as follows:

 - When being overtaken by non-powered vessels.

-- For deep draft vessels that have to remain in narrow channels.
+- Deep draft vessels must remain in narrow channels.